gigachop/Automatic_video_duplication/README.md

 # Problematics

-Rutube is a Russian-language platform with content in Russian.
-However, such content may be of interest to foreign users who do not know Russian.
-The interest lies in the fact that the same content can be viewed in different languages, which certainly expands the author’s audience.
+This solution is designed to duplicate videos from the Russian language.
+The interest lies in the fact that the same content can be viewed in different languages, which certainly expands the audience of the author.

 # Algorithm